quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The "common_fields" field is a generic dictionary of key-value pairs, where the key is always a string and the value can be of any type, but is typically also a string or number.
-As such, unknown entries in this dictionary MUST be disregarded by the user and tools (i.e., the presence of an uknown field is explicitly NOT an error).
+As such, unknown entries in this dictionary MUST be disregarded by the user and tools (i.e., the presence of an unknown field is explicitly NOT an error).

 The list of default qlog fields that are typically logged in common_fields (as